 “My mom (who is in bed or in her wheelchair at all times) uses a Walmart brand called Assurance Unisex Stretch Brief with tabs and adds a Certainty Women’s Bladder Control Pad in Ultimate Absorbency from Walgreens.
 I do not use these for their lower cost as it’s what we grabbed day one when we knew nothing, and they have worked very well since.
 I know how important skin integrity and UTI prevention are, so I would not have kept using these brands if they didn’t work well.” –Momheal1

 Skin care is an important part of incontinence care that cannot be overlooked.
 In addition to prompt changing of soiled briefs and liners, private areas must be gently yet thoroughly cleansed and dried.
 Repeated exposure to urine and fecal matter can be very damaging to sensitive skin.
 Improper care may lead to rashes, sores and even serious infections.
 Look for incontinence products that effectively trap and wick moisture away from the skin and feature soft, breathable lining.
 Application of a skin barrier ointment can further protect the area from moisture and prevent irritation.

-People are often embarrassed to purchase incontinence products at their neighborhood drug or grocery stores.
-Thanks to the explosion in internet shopping, there are plenty of online retailers that sell incontinence supplies and other elder care products and offer discreet shipping.
-Joining a subscription service can be helpful as well, since regular shipments can ensure you never run out of necessary supplies.
+People are often embarrassed to purchase incontinence products in person at their local stores.
+Fortunately, there are plenty of online retailers that sell incontinence supplies and other elder care products and offer discreet shipping.
+Once you and your loved one find products that work well, joining a subscription service can be helpful, since regular shipments will ensure you never run out of necessary supplies.